Differences viewer for files

 Use this option to explore who introduced which changes to the repository version of the file, and when.
 The annotations view lets you see detailed information for each line of code, such as the version from which this line originated, the ID of the user who committed this line, and the commit date.

-For more details on annotations, refer to Using annotations
+For more details on annotations, refer to VCS annotations.

 Context menu commands

 |Show Whitespaces||Select this check command to show whitespaces as the dots in the Differences Viewer .|